insurancezebra/django-littlebro/README.rst

  * Set up a few Celery settings in your settings.py.
 A simple configuration might look like this:

  CARROT_BACKEND = "ghettoq.taproot.Database"
  CELERY_IMPORTS = ('littlebro.tasks',)
  BROKER_BACKEND = "django"

+ * You'll also need to add the standard django-celery setup line in your settings.py as well:

+ import djcelery
+ djcelery.setup_loader()

+ * If you're running celery in production, you'll need to daemonize it.
+We like to use supervisor for that.
+Great instructions are available here: http://zoomquiet.org/res/scrapbook/ZqFLOSS/data/20110126211330/index.html
+ * And if you're using mod_wsgi, you'll need to add this setting to your django wsgi file: os.environ["CELERY_LOADER"] = "django"

 Finally, if you want to use MongoDB, you'll have to install that as well.